On the Krein-Rutman theorem and beyond: Existence through a dynamical approach

 \section{Existence through a dynamical approach}

 In this part, we develop a dynamical approach for proving the existence part of the Krein-Rutman Theorem.
-We thus always consider a positive semigroup $S = S_\LL$ on a Banach lattice $X$.
-We recover Theorem~\ref{theo:exist1-KRexistence} under slightly reinforced assumptions.
-Above all, we are able to extend the existence part of the Krein-Rutman Theorem to a more general framework, namely to the case when $\LL$ only enjoys a suitable weakly dissipative condition.
+We thus always consider a positive semigroup $S = S_\LL$ on a Banach lattice $X$ {\Blue and we give an alternative proof of the existence of $(\lambda_1,f_1)$ under conditions implying \ref{H1}-\ref{H2} and some structure conditions in the spirit of those in the previous Section which imply \ref{H3}, see in particular \ref{HS2} and \ref{HS3}.} Above all, we are able to extend the existence part of the Krein-Rutman Theorem to a more general framework, namely to the case when $\LL$ only enjoys a suitable weakly dissipative condition.